 Richard Peace has this blow-by-blow description of your options for getting your bike to France by Eurostar.

 First of all a word in support of folders; many cyclists are put off as they think they will be wobbly or inefficient to ride or not able to carry enough of their luggage.
-But I have used them on the majority of trips to France via Eurostar as they they are just so convenient; not only do they make your Eurostar embarking and disembarking so much more hassle-free, they are boon if you plan to be moving around on local transport too (for example, I've taken folders on RER trains aroun Paris several times and even local buses).
+But I have used them on the majority of trips to France via Eurostar as they are just so convenient; not only do they make your Eurostar embarking and disembarking so much more hassle-free, they are boon if you plan to be moving around on local transport too (for example, I've taken folders on RER trains around Paris several times and even local buses).

-Folders are slighty more twitchy to handle than full-size bikes (though most new folder riders soon adapt and don't notice this characteristic), but are easier to manoeuvre, making them ideal for city traffic.
+Folders are slightly more twitchy to handle than full-size bikes (though most new folder riders soon adapt and don't notice this characteristic), but are easier to manoeuvre, making them ideal for city traffic.
 And there are plenty of speedy folders with stiff frames and fast tyres as well as models that can be loaded up for touring.

 Be aware that there is a restriction on the size of folding bikes on Eurostar (see the size summary below); Freewheeling France has published several reviews of folders that are small enough to be taken as hand luggage with you on Eurostar.
 They are Brompton (the most portable of all folders), Birdy, BH Emotion and Tern.
 I've also taken electric assist versions of the Dahon Curve and Brompton on Eurostar without problems.

-Whatever size your bike, you should be able to get it from London to Paris on Eurostar and vice versa.
+Whatever size your bike, you should be able to get it from London to Paris/Lille on Eurostar and vice versa.
 The longest size measurement is the critical one, so I've broken down the services on offer by size.

 1. 85cm or less as hand luggage